LAKERS TOGETHER: Find out how we're moving forward.

-The minor in nonprofit management provides students with knowledge and skills useful in understanding and participating in the work of the nonprofit sector.
-The minor in nonprofit administration consists of 21 credits.
-The required courses are:
+The 21-credit minor in nonprofit management provides students with knowledge and skills useful in the variety of work done by the nonprofit sector.

 The nonprofit sector includes thousands of large and small organizations, many faith-based, which employ over 14 million people working in various capacities, including event planning, grant writing, fundraising, budgeting, public relations, volunteer management, program evaluation, project management, and marketing.
 A minor in Nonprofit Administration can prepare you to apply knowledge gained from a major to the context of nonprofit organizations.
 This is an opportunity to simultaneously make a living and improve the world.

 - Governing Magazine: Are Nonprofits the New Go-To Choice for Altruistic Jobseekers?

 - The Case Foundation: The Pros and Cons of Working in the Nonprofit Sector